 Over the past 5 years, the University has benefited from the Ontario and Federal governments' continued financial support for higher education and advanced research, helping to ensure access, increase graduate enrolment, and finance vital infrastructure.
-During that same period, the University has grown significantly, with an increase of 7.7% in the number of students.
+During that same period, the University has grown significantly, with an increase of 7.6% in the number of students.

-Looking ahead, the University of Toronto remains focused on implementing the priorities articulated in the Towards 2030 academic plan.
-The University's Three Priorities provide institutional context for divisional academic planning, which in turn leads to investment in specific initiatives and activities throughout the University:
+Over the last 12 years under the leadership of President Meric Gertler, the University's Three Priorities have provided institutional context for divisional academic planning, with focused investment in specific initiatives and activities throughout the University: